hthuwal/ARC-Challenge/notes/progress_report.md

 **Better string Comparison**

-- Have Written code to compare graph edges and nodes based on various string comparison Algorithms (Edit Distance, Lavenstine Distance, Jaccard Distance).
+- Have Written code to compare graph edges and nodes based on various string comparison Algorithms (Edit Distance, Jaccard Distance).
 - Unable to run the code as the arya server is already overwhelmed.
 - 16 GB RAM of the DAIR machine is not sufficient.
 - Debugging code, looking for memory leaks.
 Trying to do memory optimizations.